biocompute-objects/BCO_Documentation/BCO_Spec_V1.2.md

 ### 2.1.8 Created "created"

-Using the ‘datetime’ type the time of initial creation of the BCO is recorded in ISO-8601 format as clarified by W3C <[https://www.w3.org/TR/NOTE-datetime](https://www.w3.org/TR/NOTE-datetime)>.
+Using the `datetime` type the time of initial creation of the BCO is recorded in ISO-8601 format as clarified by W3C [https://www.w3.org/TR/NOTE-datetime](https://www.w3.org/TR/NOTE-datetime).

 ```json
 "created": "2017-01-20T09:40:17-0500"